Random walks on finite nilpotent groups driven by long-jump measures: Introduction

 \begin{defn} Let $G$ be a finite nilpotent group of nilpotency class $\ell$, $S$ be a $k$-tuple of elements that generate $G$ and $\sp = (\alpha_1, \dotsc, \alpha_k) \in (0,2)^k$.
 A \emph{long-jump measure} on $G$ is

 where $N_i$ is order of $s_i$ in $G$ and $p_i: \Z/N_i \Z \to \R$ is

 In addition we will use

-A \emph{$(S, sp)$-long-jump random walk} on $G$ is a random walk driven by a long-jump measure $\mus$. \end{defn}
+An \emph{$(S, \sp)$-long-jump random walk} on $G$ is a random walk driven by a long-jump measure $\mus$. \end{defn}

-The relationship between this definition and the model described above is discussed in Appendix \ref{sect:mus-equivalence}.
+The relationship between this definition and wrap-around model is discussed in Appendix \ref{sect:mus-equivalence}.

-Returning to the context of simple random walks, it is known from \cite{DiaSal1994:1} that if $G$ has \emph{moderate growth} with respect to a generating set $S$, the mixing time of a \emph{simple random walk} driven by $S$ is proportional to the square of the diameter of $G$ with respect to $S$, or equivalently, the square of the diameter of the Cayley graph of $G$ with respect to $S$.
-In this paper, we address the following question:
+Fix a $C_0 >0$.
+When $G$ is a finite nilpotent group of class $\ell < C_0$ and generated by a symmetric set $S$ of size less than $C_0$, it is shown in \cite{DiaSal1994:1} that the mixing time of the simple random walk associated with the set $S$ is of the same order as the square of the diameter of $G$ with respect to $S$.
+In this paper, we answer the following question:

+This a challenging question even in the case when $G = \Cn$ as illustrated by the following example.